 Publish operation is async.
 It does not wait for operations to run in remote members; it works as fire and forget.

 7.8.1.
 Getting a Topic and Publishing Messages

-Use the HazelcastInstance getTopic method to get the Topic, then use the topic publish method to publish your messages (messageObject).
+Use the HazelcastInstance's getTopic method to get the topic, then use the topic's publish method to publish your messages.
+The following is a sample publisher: